titan-data/titan/docs/src/cli/cmd/checkout.rst

 -c, --commit id         Specify the commit ID to checkout.
 Must be a
                         known commit in `titan log` for the given repository.
-                        If this is not specified, then the last commit is used, unless tags are specified in which case the latest matching commit is used instead.
+                        If this is not specified, then the source commit is used, unless tags are specified in which case the latest matching commit is used instead.
+See the :ref:`cli_cmd_status` command for more info on the source commit.

 -t, --tag tag           Filter commits by the specified tag(s).
                         More than one of this option can be specified.